patrickbucher/books/meyer-agile-good-hype-ugly.md

 author: 'Patrick Bucher'
 ---

 This is a practical book that enables the reader to benefit from the good ideas of agile methods while staying away from the bad ones.
 Agile methods are a mix of horrible and great ideas.
-Instead of trying out Scrum, Extreme Programming, Lean Softwae, and Crystal all on one's own, this book provides a description and assessment of their underlying ideas.
+In order to spare the reader from having to try out Scrum, Extreme Programming, Lean Software, and Crystal all on his own, this book provides a description and assessment of their underlying ideas.

 First, those methods are described without the usual sermons and anecdotes.
 Second, the underlying ideas are scrutinized and assessed, thereby separating the useful from the harmful ones.
 Agile methods and their texts put three difficoulties in the reader's way: